 Let me tell you a little about my journey to more joy, more purpose, and more fulfillment.

-Many years ago, I was busy checking off boxes, working full-time, attending courses in the evening and trying to be a great wife and mother to two small children.
+Many years ago, I was an out-of-balance high achiever.
+I was busy checking off boxes, working full-time, attending courses in the evening, and trying to be a great wife and mother to two small children.
 I was my own version of a Superwoman.
-Instead of feeling accomplished, I felt overwhelmed, tired and unfulfilled.
+Instead of feeling accomplished, I felt overwhelmed, tired, and unfulfilled.

 I receive such satisfaction knowing I help others achieve success in ways that matter most to them and that reflects the life they desire and are meant to live.
 This work lets me feel most alive.